Obligations of accredited bus operators

 Compliance with Bus Safety Regulations

-An accredited bus operator must ensure that every bus used in the provision of the bus service complies with, or is operated in accordance with, Part 2 of the Bus Safety Regulations 2010 (Vic).
+An accredited bus operator must ensure that every bus used in the provision of the bus service complies with, or is operated in accordance with, the BSR.

 An accredited bus operator must complete an audit at least annually of their management information system and their maintenance management system to identify any deficiencies in those systems, and must rectify any deficiencies found during the audit or as a result of the audit.